Wakefield F.C.

 Wakefield Football Club was an English football club based in Wakefield, West Yorkshire.
-Originally based in the village of Emley, they were known as Emley A.F.C. from 1903 to 2002.
+Originally based in the village of Emley, they were known as Emley AFC from 1903 to 2002.
 The club relocated to Wakefield in 2000 and were renamed Wakefield & Emley in 2002.
 They were subsequently renamed Wakefield-Emley in 2004 and then just Wakefield in 2006, before being wound up in June 2014.

 History

 Formed in 1903 and began in the village of Emley in the local Huddersfield District League, the club graduated via the West Riding League to the Northern Premier League.

 There is some debate as to what was the exact date of the club's formation.
 There is evidence of an Emley Football Club in 1884, but this is thought to have been a Rugby Football Club.
 In 1903 however Emley Clarence FC was formed and joined the Huddersfield League.
 It is from this club that the current club is descended.

 For the first 66 years of its existence the club played in local junior leagues around Huddersfield.
 They were successful from time to time as the list of honours at junior level illustrates.
 However it was not until the 1960s that Emley started to make a noticeable impact in national non-league football.